 The major differences between the jobs held by the full-time equivalent local workers of the Paroo Shire and Queensland were:

-- A smaller percentage of full-time equivalent local workers employed in Professional, Scientific and Technical Services (1.1% compared to 7.1%)
+- A smaller percentage of full-time equivalent local workers employed in Construction (4.5% compared to 11.1%)

-- A smaller percentage of full-time equivalent local workers employed in Construction (5.4% compared to 11.1%)
+- A smaller percentage of full-time equivalent local workers employed in Manufacturing (1.3% compared to 7.6%)

-- Financial and Insurance Services (+19 full-time equivalent local workers)
+- Agriculture, Forestry and Fishing (+170 full-time equivalent local workers)

-- Health Care and Social Assistance (+5 full-time equivalent local workers)
+- Financial and Insurance Services (+0 full-time equivalent local workers)